vmware/node-replication/README.md

 Please ensure to always set `RUST_TEST_THREADS=1` in your environment for benchmarking since the scale-out benchmarks will spawn multiple threads internally that can utilize the entire machine for certain runs.

+Note: Running all benchmarks can take hours, depending on the system!

 ### Log append [[data-structure](benches/nop.rs)] [[runner](benches/criterion.rs)]